-Gold – The October gold contract is trading down at 1395.9 and is down 167 ticks from its close.
+Gold – The October gold contract is trading up at 1374.20 and is up 32 ticks from its close.

-Asia closed mixed with half the exchanges closing lower and the other half closing higher.
+Asia closed mainly lower with the exception of the Nikkei and Shanghai.
 As of this writing all of Europe is trading lower.

 Possible challenges to traders today is the following

 2. Lack of economic news.

 Currencies As a follow up to our discussion on Friday concerning the Swiss Franc, the chart below will show a blue arrow at around 8:30 AM EST which would present a long opportunity for this currency.
 Economic news came out at 8:30 AM EST and about 5 minutes later a long play developed.
 How do we know a long play developed?
 A green bar with a green background would assume a long play.
 As a trader you could have netted 20 -30 ticks on this trade.
 Bear in mind that each tick on the Swiss Franc is worth $12.50 USD.
 Please note that in the near future I'll be speaking with John Karnas, CEO of Trend Following Trades to discuss the enhanced version of this charting package.

 On Friday we said our bias was neutral.
 Why?
 The Gold was trading lower when in theory it should have been trading higher.
 However some not too stellar economic reports drove the markets lower.
 The net result being that the Dow lost 31 points and the other indices lost ground as well.
 However for those who listened to our Market Bias video, we warned everyone as to our neutral bias.
 Remember neutral means it can go in any direction.
 Today we are not dealing with a correlated market, however our bias is to the upside.
 Could this change?
 Of Course.
 Remember anything can happen in a volatile market.